ARMatthias/cse15l-lab-reports/Wk5-LinuxCommand.md

 `-c` is able to condense necessary commands in the way of counting the number of matching instances there are in a given file(s)/directory.

 If given a directory, `-c` will return the number of matching instances per each file (including files within the directory that do not have any matching instances).
-Where, as an example, searcing written_2/travel_guides/ for "snow":
+Where, as an example, searching written_2/travel_guides/ for "snow":
 ```
 grep -c 'snow' written_2/travel_guides/berlitz*/*.txt | grep -v "0"
 ```